cudmore/Vascular-Analysis/_posts/2015-01-30-hyperstack-panel.md

 2. fill in the timepoint
 3. click 'Stack' button.

+####Opening FindPnts to connect nodes and edges from one timepoint to the next
+- Enter two sequential timepoints in 'Timepoint' and 'TP 2'
+- Click 'Find Points' button
+- See [FindPnt][1]

 ####Notes
 - Only one timepoint can be viewed at a time with the 'Stack' button.
 - There is no 'Save As...'

 <p class="tip"><strong>Tip:</strong> If you lose the hyperstack panel, it can be reopened with menu Hyperstack -> Hyperstack Panel</p>

+[1]: /Vascular-Analysis/findpnts/ "findpnts"